6 Best eCommerce Marketing Automation Ideas (to use in 2020)

 eCommerce Marketing Automation Trends

 The face of eCommerce marketing is constantly changing and new trends constantly emerge.
-Through eCommerce marketing automation customer experience can be made delightful.
+Through some eCommerce marketing strategies, customer experience can be made delightful.
 Some important trends in 2019 so far are:

 Trend # 01: Personalized shopping experiences